Tag Archives: experimental lecture

 The Experimental Lecture Series at NYU (2007-2023)

-Since 2007, Lynne has curated and organized The Experimental Lecture at NYU, with the support of the Cinema Studies Department and the Undergraduate Film and TV Department, Prof. Jonathan Kahana and Prof. Dan Streible.
+From 2007 – 2023, Lynne has curated and organized The Experimental Lecture at NYU, with the support of the Cinema Studies Department and the Undergraduate Film and TV Department, Prof. Jonathan Kahana and Prof. Dan Streible, and most recently Prof. Jessica Bardsley.

 “From the beginning, I imagined this talk to be one in which someone who had immersed him or herself in the world of alternative, experimental film would reveal something about the process of making their work by visiting pieces that were either unfinished, unresolved, bewitching or even untouchable.
 The intention was to lay bare the challenges rather than the successes, the gnawing, ecstatic reality of the work of making art.”